Cyfrin/Updraft/courses/solidity/1-simple-storage/4-functions/+page.md

 <img src="/solidity/remix/lesson-2/functions/deploy_and_run.png" style="width: 100%; height: auto;">

-In this environment, your contract will have been assigned a unique address.
-You can re-access your deployed contract by expanding the **Deployed Contracts** interface and simultaneously opening the terminal, which shows log data of all contract deployment and transactions.
+🗺️ In this environment, your contract is assigned a unique address.
+You can re-access your deployed contract by expanding the **Deployed Contracts** interface and simultaneously opening the terminal, which shows log data of all contract deployments and transactions.

 <img src="/solidity/remix/lesson-2/functions/deployment_address.png" style="width: 100%; height: auto;">

-If we open the terminal we can see that deploying the contract has just sent a (simulated) transaction on the Remix environment.
-You can check out the transaction details such as status, hash, from, to and gas.
+If we open the terminal we can see that deploying the contract has just sent a simulated transaction on the Remix environment.
+You can check out its details such as status, hash, from, to and gas.

 > [!IMPORTANT]
-The process of sending a transaction is the same for deploying a contract and for sending Ethers.
-The only difference is that inside the *data* field of the deployment transaction, is placed the machine-readable code of the deployed contract.
+The process of sending a transaction is the **same** for deploying a contract and for sending Ethers.
+The only difference is that the machine-readable code of the deployed contract is placed inside the *data* field of the deployment transaction.

 ### Making Transactions with the Store Function

-You can now send a transaction to your `store` function to change the variable `favoriteNumber`: you can insert a number and press the `store` button.
-A transaction is initiated and after some time, the transaction's status will change from pending to complete.
+Let's send a transaction to the `store` function to change the value of the variable `favoriteNumber`: you can insert a number and press the `store` button in Remix.
+A transaction is initiated and after some time, its status will change from pending to complete.

-It becomes visible from the accounts section that your ETH are being consumed every time you submit a transaction.
-When the state of the blockchain is modified (e.g. deploying a contract, sending ETH, ..), it's done by sending a transaction that consumes gas.
-The `store` function is consuming a lot more ETH than just sending ETH between accounts: increasing gas costs are related (but not only) to the length of the code.
+From the accounts section, it becomes visible that ETH is being consumed every time a transaction is submitted.
+When the state of the blockchain is modified (e.g. deploying a contract, sending ETH, ..), is done by sending a transaction that consumes gas.
+Executing the `store` function is more expensive than just transferring ETH between accounts, with the rising gas expenses primarily associated (though not exclusively) with the code length.

 ### Checking the stored value

-The contract is missing a way to check if the number has been updated.
-Because now we cannot be sure if the transaction **actually** changed the state variable.
+👓 This contract is missing a way to check if the number has been updated.
+Now we can store a value but we cannot be sure if the transaction **actually** changed the state variable.

-The visibility of the `favoriteNumber` variable, is defaulted to internal thereby not allowing outside contracts and people to view it.
-Appending the `public` keyword next to a storage or state variable will automatically change its visibility and it will generate a getter function.
+The default visibility of the `favoriteNumber` variable is internal, disallowing outside contracts and people from view it.
+Appending the `public` keyword next to this variable will automatically change its visibility and it will generate a getter function.

 ```solidity
 uint256 public favoriteNumber;